Shioli (crater)

 Shioli is a small lunar impact crater that is located within the much larger Cyrillus crater on the near side of the Moon.
 It is a young crater with a prominent ray system.

+History

 The crater's name, after the Japanese female given name, was approved by the IAU on 12 August 2019.

 A point to the northwest of the crater was the landing site for the Japanese SLIM lander.